mikesligo/.vim/README.md

 Dependencies
 ------------

-YouCompletMe requires Vim 7.3.584 with python2 support and requires some compilation tools/dev tools.
+* YouCompletMe requires Vim 7.3.584 with python2 support and requires some compilation tools/dev tools.
 See [the github](https://github.com/Valloric/YouCompleteMe) for info.
+* Tern for Vim requires node.js and npm installed

 Installation
 ------------